BeToast/Crimsoned/README.md

 # Crimsoned
-a infinite runner made in unity3D.
+An infinite runner made in unity3D.
+Terrain is made from blocks.
+Every block you contact turns crimson.
+A crimsoned block has a 1/2 chance to dissapear.
+The rows are randomized and reused making the game progressivly more difficult.
 Use arrow keys and spacebar.
-Every block you contact turns crimson.
 Your score is (seconds survived * cubes crimsoned)

 ##### TODO: